Ishqbaaaz: Spin-off

 Dil Boley Oberoi, premiered on 13 February 2017.
 The show focused on the lives of Omkara and Rudra.
 It is the first Indian soap to have a spin-off.
 On 7 July 2017, Dil Boley Oberoi ended and the storyline was merged into Ishqbaaaz.
 In Dil Boley Oberoi, Shrenu Parikh was introduced as Kunal Jaisingh's character's love interest.

-Series detail

 Soundtrack

 The Ishqbaaaz soundtrack was written by Shaheen Iqbal and composed by Sanjeev Srivastava.
 Sanjeev Srivastava had composed the original songs and background score for the show.
 The original version of the album was released on 7 August 2016.
 "O Jaana", the theme song of the serial was performed by Pamela Jain and Bhaven Dhanak.

 "O Saathiya", the theme song of Dil Boley Oberoi, the album released on 1 May 2017.
 Firstly, the song was made for Omkara and Ishana, but after Ishana left, the song was not used at Ishqbaaaz.
 When Dil Boley Oberoi aired on, the female version by Pamela Jain was released, but now it also used on this show for Omkara and Gauri, after merging with Ishqbaaaz.